chifundok/statistician_assessment_2024/README.md

 ## Question 2
 Note: Errors may have been added to the population and GDP data in the data in this repo.

 1) Calculate the average GDP per capita for the regions AFE (Africa Eastern and Southern) and AFW (Africa Western and Central) starting from the country level data.
 The definitions of the regions (which country belong to the two regions) are available in the file WB_groups.csv.
-This file contains all countries and regons as well as a column that specifies the region to which the country belongs.
+This file contains all countries and regions as well as a column that specifies the region to which the country belongs.
 2) Calculate summary statistics and visualize the differences and trends of GDP per capita within and between these two regions.
 Use an appropriate visualization to show trends over time as well as the differences between the two regions.
 3) Explain which weight you used for the calculation of the regional averages and why.
 4) Do the regional averages you have calculated represent all countries in these two regions?
 Explain why (not).
 Explain how could you improve this in one paragraph?